 - tocilizumab (Actemra)

-Your doctor may prescribe these drugs if DMARDs or biologics don’t work for you.
+Your doctor may prescribe JAK inhibitors if DMARDs or biologics aren’t treating your RA as well.
 These medications affect genes and the activity of immune cells in the body.
 They help prevent inflammation and stop damage to joints and tissues.

 - tofacitinib (Xeljanz, Xeljanz XR)

 Before starting a JAK inhibitor, ask your doctor to ensure you’re up to date on all immunizations, including prophylactic zoster vaccinations (shingles vaccine).